1995parham-learning/go101/README.md

 ```

 Writing tests with `testify` is awesome, so use them.
 Also, I write tests with mock for the higher modules and tests the low level one with the real dependencies.
-For application that has really good mocks like `redis`, I have used them instead of real one.
+For application that has really great mocks like `redis`, I have used them instead of real one.

 ## Object Relational Mapping